This guide describes identifiers used to track outgoing and incoming ACH. It also describes statuses that indicate a failed outgoing ACH request.

 transactionIdwith the Create ACH Transaction call, the value is copied to the external transaction ID field.
 This identifier is universally unique, and it is present only for outgoing ACH transactions.

 - Payment or adjustment ID — The identifier for the actual payment (credit) or adjustment (debit) that is triggered by the ACH transaction, either incoming or outgoing.
 The otype differentiates ACH transactions from other types of payments and adjustments.
+Consult the Funds Flow document that Galileo provided to see which otypes refer to ACH transactions.

 - Internal transaction ID — This is the primary key for one of the tables involved in ACH processing.